brookgagnon/discord-message-eater/README.md

 ## Things To Improve
 - add error and unexpected response handling
-- discord rate limits are per-channel for delete. tracking these separately would allow deleting messages faster.
 - what else could go horribly wrong?

 ## License & Copyright